Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 ### How to validate cPME result against Eurex reports?

 Compare the margin on liquidation group level against CC050 report.
 The margin on account level (CC060) cannot be obtained from cPME as the account may contain cash market instruments that are not in cPME scope.

+### Is margin from simulation environment similar to production?

+No, simulation (a.k.a. sandbox) uses different scenarios and has different prices than production, therefore it calculates different margin for the same portfolio.